Lincoln Highway: United States Numbered Highways

 By the mid-1920s there were about 250 national auto trails.
 Some were major routes, such as the Lincoln Highway, the Jefferson Highway, the Dixie Highway, the National Old Trails Road, the Old Spanish Trail, and the Yellowstone Trail, but most were shorter.
 Some of the shorter routes were formed more to generate revenues for a trail association rather than for their value as a route between significant locations.

 By 1925 governments had joined the roadbuilding movement, and began to assert control.
-Federal and state officials established the Joint Board on Interstate Highways, which proposed a numbered U.S. Highway System which would make the trail designations obsolete, though technically the Joint Board had no authority over highway names.
+Federal and state officials established the Joint Board on Interstate Highways, which proposed a numbered U.S. Highway System which would make the trail designations obsolete, though technically the joint board had no authority over highway names.
 Increasing government support for roadbuilding was making the old road associations less important, but the LHA still had significant influence.
-The Secretary of the Joint Board, BPR official E. W. James, went to Detroit to gain LHA support for the numbering scheme, knowing it would be hard for smaller road associations to object if the LHA publicly supported the new plan.
+The secretary of the joint board, BPR official E. W. James, went to Detroit to gain LHA support for the numbering scheme, knowing it would be hard for smaller road associations to object if the LHA publicly supported the new plan.

 The LHA preferred numbering the existing named routes, but in the end the LHA was more interested in the larger plan for roadbuilding than they were in officially retaining the name.
 They knew the Lincoln Highway name was fixed in the mind of the public, and James promised them that, so far as possible, the Lincoln Highway would have the number 30 for its entire route.
-An editorial in the February 1926 issue of The Lincoln Forum reflected the outcome:
+An editorial in the February 1926 issue of The Lincoln Highway Forum reflected the outcome: